aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

-    7. **Expand the “Advanced configurations” and scroll down to the "Featurizations"** section to view null-filling options.
+    7. **Expand the “Advanced configurations” and scroll down to the "Featurizations"** section to view null-filling options.<a name="null-filling"/>

     ![](https://amazon-forecast-samples.s3-us-west-2.amazonaws.com/common/images/understandNullFilling.png)